front-matter/blog2/_posts/2009-08-21-bioclipse-and-sparql-end-points-2.markdown

 ## Querying a SPARQL end point

-As we have seen in the [first article of this series](http://chem-bla-ics.blogspot.com/2009/08/bioclipse-and-sparql-end-points.html), the RDF manager his a method to query a remote SPARQL end point.
+As we have seen in the [first article of this series <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2009/08/16/bioclipse-and-sparql-end-points.html), the RDF manager his a method to query a remote SPARQL end point.
 The complexity is mostly in formulating the SPARQL (and this one happens to be available as [workflow on MyExperiment too](http://www.myexperiment.org/workflows/890):